 This post may contain affiliate links.
 Please read our disclosure policy.

-Shrimp that tastes like something straight out of a restaurant, this Browned Butter Honey Lime Shrimp feels gourmet with half of the effort and maximum taste!
-The bonus?
-It’s on your table in less than 15 minutes!
-No marinating required.
+Shrimp that tastes like something straight out of a restaurant, this Honey Lime Shrimp feels gourmet with half the effort and maximum flavor.
+Juicy shrimp are quickly cooked in nutty brown butter, then coated in a glossy honey and fresh lime sauce that hits sweet, savory, and tangy all at once.
+The best part?
+This honey lime shrimp recipe is on your table in under 15 minutes, with absolutely no marinating required.

 Browned Butter Honey Lime Shrimp with a subtle hint of chili that tastes like something straight out of a restaurant and feels gourmet with half of the effort and maximum taste